SHOW SIDEBAR

 silver handlesilver handle

-Many of the handles have designs such as engravings called patterns.
+Many handles have designs such as carvings called patterns.

-In the case of antiques, it is difficult to have all kinds of original sets, but if you have a pattern, you can get a sense of unity.
+In the case of antiques, it is difficult to have all kinds of original sets, but if you match the patterns, you can create a sense of unity.

-Typical patterns include Queens patterns and Kings patterns, and there are also original patterns designed by manufacturers.
+Typical examples include the Queen's pattern and the Kings pattern, and there are also original designs by manufacturers.

-This is a handle that uses mother-of-pearl from white pearl oysters, a type of pearl oyster.
+This handle is made of mother-of-pearl from the white pearl oyster, a type of pearl oyster.

-It has a beautiful luster that changes color depending on the angle, but since it is a natural material, it can be damaged if it comes into contact with acids such as vinegar or lemon, or it can crack or chip due to impact, so care must be taken when cleaning it.
+It has a beautiful luster that changes color depending on the angle, but since it is a natural material, it can be damaged if it comes into contact with acids such as vinegar or lemon, and cracks or chips can occur due to impact, so care must be taken when cleaning it.

 3. others